dmoore247/tf-starter/README.md

         -    add `<your github id>/tf-starter` repo
     -  Configure settings
     -  Create workspace
-    -  Edit `terraform-cloud.tf` in this repo to match your Terraform workspace name and organization id
 3. Go to "Workspaces -> <your workspace> -> Settings -> Variables
     -  Add variable "DATABRICKS_HOST" and your workspace url as the Value, set variable category to "Environment variable"
     -  Jump over to your Databricks workspace -> User Name -> User Settings -> Access Tokens -> Generate new token -> Copy token value